Southampton-RSG/2021-11-1-socobio-crs/novice/python/03-loops.md

 Suppose we want to print each character in the word "lead" on a line of its own.
 One way is to use four `print` statements.

-Let's write a simple Python program, using our Nano text editor, like we did with Bash.
-Let's start Nano (in a separate terminal or shell) and type the following, saving it in a file called `word_print.py`:
+Let's write a simple Python program, using our text editor, like we did with Bash.
+Let's start our text editor and type the following, saving it in a file called `word_print.py`:

 ~~~ {.python}
 word = 'lead'